Airport Bathrooms for Pets Have Arrived

 They’ve included a patch of earth, with a small fence and artificial grass.
 And as everyone knows how dogs love to lift their legs on them, they have even included a fire hydrant.

 All this is designed to help your pets go to the toilet quickly.
-Obviously, they don’t want there to be a long line of desperate dogs and cats at the bathroom door.
+Obviously, they don’t want there to be a long line of desperate dogs and cats going out the bathroom door.